squelchdesign/squelch-tabs-and-accordions-shortcodes/readme.txt

 = 0.4.3 =
 * Tested up to WP 6.1.1
 * Minified CSS and JS for better CWVs scores
-* Add gitignore file, and Yarn configuration files
+* Add .gitignore file, and Yarn configuration files
 * Improve scroll-to-tab when loading a tab from another page

 = 0.4.2 =